Measuring SEO Success with Google Analytics for Auto Marketers

 Why Google Analytics for Auto Marketers?

-My experiences in marketing have shown me how easy it is for clients — and even ourselves — to get in a rut.
-You realize you’re in a rut when someone asks, “Why do you do thing X?” and your only answer is “Because that’s how we’ve always done it.”
+My experiences in marketing have shown me how easy it is to get in a rut.
+You know you’re in a rut when someone asks, “Why do you do thing X?” and the answer is, “Because that’s how we’ve always done it.”

 Google Analytics keeps accountability top of mind.
 You can watch for traffic patterns on your website and establish a baseline to start making changes to it: keeping your content fresh, building strong cornerstone content, and maybe even altering some design.